 What if I am a part time employee scheduled to work that day?

-You will be paid for the hours that you were scheduled to work on an unplanned early closure.
-Part time employees are not paid for scheduled holidays.
+If you reported to work and worked up until the closure or immediately after the closure, you will be paid for the hours that you were scheduled to work on an unplanned early closure.
+Part time employees are not paid for scheduled holidays or scheduled closings.
 Management may adjust part time employee schedules to accommodate planned closings.

 Who must file an Alabama individual income tax return?